 Make sure to look for number of beds and seatbelts included when searching for the perfect Mercedes Benz sprinter rental.

 Things to think about before you rent a Sprinter van

 Before you click on that “Reserve” button, make sure you’re renting the right Sprinter RV for your epic road trip.
 Each camper has different needs, so it’s essential that you make sure the camper is equipped with everything you require.

-Going to the bathroom in your Sprinter camper van rental
+Do you need a bathroom in your Sprinter camper van rental?

-Choose carefully here – can you really put up with it or is it best to pay extra for the comfort of a Sprinter camper van rental with a bathroom?
+Choose carefully here – can you really put up with having no toilet or is it best to pay extra for the comfort of a Sprinter camper van rental with a bathroom?

 You may want to rent a 4×4 Mercedes Sprinter van with a full kitchen, bathroom and big water tank.
 You’ll probably need some electricity, in which case solar panels and house batteries are a must.